-Safe for stroke patients to continue blood thinners before minor surgical proceduresMay 29th, 2013 in Cardiology /
+Safe for stroke patients to continue blood thinners before minor surgical proceduresMay 29, 2013 in Medicine & Health / Cardiology

 Many patients who have experienced strokes or mini strokes take blood thinners such as aspirin or warfarin (Coumadin) to reduce the risk of blood clots that can cause strokes.